deleeuw/jansweb/content/post/cs/_index.md

 &#9658; TDA is not **data analysis** or **machine learning**.
 Inference, induction, probabilistic reasoning, and causal analysis use the output of the technique: TDA's job is already done.

 &#9658; In TDA **models** are **gauges** for techniques.
-TDA investigates how a technique performs on data with known properties.
+TDA investigates how a technique performs on models, i.e. on data with known properties.

 &#9658; Continuity and smoothness, defined using suitable topologies on carrier and target space, are among the more interesting aspects of statistical techniques.
-They define the **stability** of the technique under various types of perturbations. **Inferential statistics** studies the stability of techniques under the perturbations of random sampling .
+They define the **stability** of the technique under various types of perturbations. **Inferential statistics** studies the stability of techniques under the perturbations resulting from random sampling .

 &#9658; A **package** is a technique, with a description of carrier/data and target/representation spaces,  an algorithm, an implementation, a manual, examples, a stability analysis, and a license.
 A package is **incomplete** if it does not have all these components, and **opaque** if its components are not open source and/or open access.